tomirsz1987/MyPersonalTrainer/MyPersonalTrainer/ReadMe.md

 * Angular - version 6.0.8.

 ## Setup
-Describe how to install / setup your local environement / add link to demo version.
+Download repository and run in your IDE.
+You may check working app [here](https://www.tomirsz1987.github.io/login)

 ## Features
-* Adding a exercises and seve them in database
+* Adding a exercises and save them in database
 * Generate microcycles for your future trainings
 * You can predicated how strong you will be